coderefinery/github-without-command-line/_episodes/04-forking.md

 ---
 layout: episode
-title: Collaborating on a project within the same repository
+title: Collaborating on a project using forks
 teaching: 10
 exercises: 20
 questions: